2. Loan Needs Above $2MM

 3. A Well-Developed Business Plan for a Startup or Historical Financials for an Established Business

 As is the case with any new business seeking a commercial loan, a start-up must be able to provide their lender with a formal, well-developed business plan and feasibility study.
-This business plan should describe the vision for their prospective new venture, describing their products, services and company in detail.
-It should include information about their industry, operations, finances, and a market analysis that presents a viable plan for being able to repay the loan.
+This business plan should describe the vision for their prospective new venture, describing their products, services, and company in detail.
+It should include information about their industry, operations, finances, and market analysis that presents a viable plan for being able to repay the loan.

 For existing companies, historical financials are required.
 This includes: